yusefmosiah/Choir.chat/api/blog/business_model.md

-# Choir's Blueprint: Truthful Mechanism Design for Social Discourse
+# Choir's Blueprint: Learning Economy Infrastructure Through Mechanism Design

-## Vision: AI for Social Discourse
+## Vision: Infrastructure for Intellectual Contribution

-Choir is building the first social platform based on mechanism design theory, where AI facilitates meaningful human connections rather than replacing them.
-Our goal is to create a DSIC (Dominant Strategy Incentive Compatible) truthful mechanism where authentic expression is the optimal strategy.
+Choir is building the first social platform based on mechanism design theory that serves the learning economy—where intellectual contribution becomes economic activity.
+Our goal is to create a DSIC (Dominant Strategy Incentive Compatible) truthful mechanism where authentic expression and genuine insight generation are the optimal strategies for economic success.

 ## Core Innovation: The Revenue Sequence